zinniak/top_artists_lastfm/README.md

 ## Project Description
 This should be a brief description of what your project is and does.
 ## How to run
-1. First, you should ... (e.g. install all requirements with `pip install -r requirements.txt`)
+1. First, you should install requirement with `pip install -r requirements.txt`.
-2. Second, you should ... (e.g. run `python programname.py runserver` or whatever else is appropriate)
-3. Anything else
+2. Second, you should run the `SI507project_tools.py` file to create the necessary files for the Flask application to run.
+3. To run the Flask application, type `python SI507project_app.py runserver` in the command prompt.
+4. The application will begin running, open up a tab in a web-browser and type the following in the URL bar: `127.0.0.1:5000`.
 ## How to use
 1. A useful instruction goes here
 2. A useful second step here